canonical/mir/doc/getting_involved_in_mir.md

 ## Working on code
  - Hacking guidelines can be found here: [Mir Hacking Guides](../HACKING.md)
- - Information about runtime tracing can be found here: [Component Reports](./component_reports.md)
+ - You can configure *Mir* to provide runtime information helpful for debugging by enabling component reports: [Component Reports](./component_reports.md)
  - A guide on versioning Mir DSOs: [DSO Versioning Guide](./dso_versioning_guide.md)